mebobby2/data_intensive_apps/part1/chapter1.md

 People often talk of a dichotomy between *scaling up* (vertical scaling, moving to a more powerful machine) and *scaling out* (horizontal scaling, distributing the load across multiple smaller machines).
 Distributing load across multiple machines is also known as a *shared-nothing* architecture.

-Some systems are elastic, meaning that they can automatically add computing resour‐ ces when they detect a load increase, whereas other systems are scaled manually (a human analyzes the capacity and decides to add more machines to the system).
+Some systems are elastic, meaning that they can automatically add computing resources when they detect a load increase, whereas other systems are scaled manually (a human analyzes the capacity and decides to add more machines to the system).
 An elastic system can be useful if load is highly unpredictable, but manually scaled sys‐ tems are simpler and may have fewer operational surprises.

 While distributing stateless services across multiple machines is fairly straightforward, taking stateful data systems from a single node to a distributed setup can intro‐ duce a lot of additional complexity.
 For this reason, common wisdom until recently was to keep your database on a single node (scale up) until scaling cost or high - availability requirements forced you to make it distributed.

 ## Maintainability
-t is well known that the majority of the cost of software is not in its initial develop‐ ment, but in its ongoing maintenance—fixing bugs, keeping its systems operational, investigating failures, adapting it to new platforms, modifying it for new use cases, repaying technical debt, and adding new features.
+t is well known that the majority of the cost of software is not in its initial development, but in its ongoing maintenance—fixing bugs, keeping its systems operational, investigating failures, adapting it to new platforms, modifying it for new use cases, repaying technical debt, and adding new features.

 We will pay particular attention to three design principles for software systems:
 * Operability - Make it easy for operations teams to keep the system running smoothly